rlourette/ArticlesPapers/Eliminate_Dynamic_Memory_in_Embedded_Protocols_with_C++26_Static_Reflection/Eliminate_Dynamic_Memory_in_Embedded_Protocols_with_C++26_Static_Reflection.md

 ## About the Author

-**Richard Lourette** is a Principal Embedded Software Engineer and Architect specializing in embedded systems, safety-critical software, and modern C++ development.
+**Richard Lourette** is a Principal Embedded Software Engineer and Architect specializing in embedded systems, highly reliable, safety-critical software, and modern C++ development.
 Connect with him on [LinkedIn](https://www.linkedin.com/in/richard-lourette-8569b3/) for more insights on embedded development and C++ innovations.

 ## Copyright & Usage